Egg Donation Candidate

 Egg Donor Screening

-To ensure we have found a suitable egg donation candidate, the Los Angeles fertility specialists at the Center for Reproductive Health & Gynecology conduct a rigorous screening process.
+To ensure we have found a suitable egg donation candidate, the Los Angeles and Mexico fertility specialists at the Center for Reproductive Health & Gynecology conduct a rigorous screening process.
 Egg donation involves physical, emotional, psychological, and legal components, so women considering becoming egg donors can expect physical, psychological, and personality screening before they are accepted as egg donors.

 The egg donors must be 20 to 30 years of age and are required to undergo the following tests: